fermer

 ouvrir/fermer Participants:

-The FresH20 ZOOPS project brings together specialists in limnology and aquatic ecology, ecosystem management, geography, biogeochemistry, remote sensing, modeling, data science and analysis, and computer science, with a team science approach to integrate information and knowledge across disciplines.
+The FresH20 Zoops project brings together specialists in limnology and aquatic ecology, ecosystem management, geography, biogeochemistry, remote sensing, modeling, data science and analysis, and computer science, with a team science approach to integrate information and knowledge across disciplines.

 THE PROJECT